COBA-NIH/i2kconference/index.md

 If you have questions please contact us at [i2kconference@gmail.com](mailto:i2kconference@gmail.com)

 <hr>

 ## Program

-The program for I2K 2023 consists of [workshops](https://i2kconference.org/workshops) that are scheduled asynchronously around the globe during the 3 days of the event.
+The program for I2K 2023 consists of live [workshops](https://i2kconference.org/workshops) from presenters around the globe during the 3 days of the event.
+See [here](https://i2kconference.org/workshops) for the schedule.
 In some cases, pre-recorded workshops will be made available before the event, and links will be found [here](https://i2kconference.org/workshops), as well as on the [I2K YouTube Channel](https://www.youtube.com/channel/UCMBPBsR9WmzgefQWEyxfomg).
 <br>
 <div style="font-size:18px;font-weight:bold;" markdown="1">
 Full Program: [Workshops](https://i2kconference.org/workshops)